smldis/AbstractPlotting.jl/cameraissues.md

-- translation speed depends on window size
+- translation speed should depend on window dpi
 - zoom is affected by z-clipping (transition to FOV?)
 - implement zoom to mouse position